d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

-  `sweep' provides the command `M-x sweeprolog-find-module' for selecting and jumping to the source code of a loaded or auto-loadable Prolog module.  `sweep' integrates with Emacs’ standard completion API to annotate candidate modules in the completion UI with their `PLDoc' description when available.
+  `sweep' provides the command `M-x sweeprolog-find-module' for selecting and jumping to the source code of a loaded or auto-loadable Prolog module.  `sweep' integrates with Emacs’s standard completion API to annotate candidate modules in the completion UI with their `PLDoc' description when available.

   Along with `M-x sweeprolog-find-module', `sweep' provides the command `M-x sweeprolog-find-predicate' jumping to the definition a loaded or